Cristofer Ogando: Professional career

-Miami Marlins and Arizona Diamondbacks organizations
+Miami Marlins

 Ogando signed with the Miami Marlins on January 17, 2013, as an international free agent.
 He made his professional debut for the Dominican Summer League Marlins in 2013, pitching in five games and ending the season with an 8.53 earned run average.
 After being released by the Marlins on December 17, 2013, he did not play professionally from 2014 to 2017, instead playing in amateur baseball leagues.

-He signed with the Arizona Diamondbacks on June 5, 2018.
-After advancing to the Low-A Hillsboro Hops, he was selected by the Tampa Bay Rays in the minor league phase of the Rule 5 draft on December 13, 2018.
+Arizona Diamondbacks

+On June 5, 2018, Ogando signed a minor league contract with the Arizona Diamondbacks.
+He split the year between the Dominican Summer League Diamondbacks, rookie–level Missoula Osprey, and Low–A Hillsboro Hops.
+In 19 relief outings split between the three affiliates, Ogando pitched to a 1.34 ERA with 45 strikeouts across 33 2/3 innings pitched.